chaconnewu/awesome-augmented/original_awesomes/endangered-languages.md

 There is no centralised list of open-source code that would be useful for documenting, conserving, developing, preserving, or working with endangered languages.
 According to some estimates, half of the 7,000~ currently spoken languages are expected to become extinct this century ([Wikipedia](https://en.wikipedia.org/wiki/Language_preservation)).
 However, there is a lot of work by academics, independent scholars, organizations, communities, and individuals which goes towards stopping or slowing this trend.
 This list is intended to provide a central location to document those efforts.

+**Publication**

+A white paper describing this repository was published at the LREC 2016 CCURL Workshop (Collaboration and Computing for Under-Resourced Languages).
+The paper is in this repository, in the `papers` folder.
+Download the raw paper here: [Open Source Code Serving Endangered Languages](https://raw.githubusercontent.com/RichardLitt/endangered-languages/master/paper/Open%20Source%20Code%20Serving%20Endangered%20Languages.pdf).

 ## Contribute

 To edit this list, simply [click here](https://github.com/RichardLitt/endangered-languages/edit/master/README.md).
 If you would like to discuss anything at all related to this, please [open an issue](https://github.com/RichardLitt/endangered-languages/issues).
 Please edit the list, either using the link before or by submitting pull requests, if you know of any resource available that is not on this list.